franvalverde/kataGildedRoseRefactoring/README.md

 # GildedRose Kata - PHP Version

-See the [top level readme](../README.md) for general information about this exercise.
+See the [instructions file](../instructions.md) for general information about this exercise.
 This is the PHP version of the GildedRose Kata.

+## Branchs

+- master: original code of gildedRose Kata
+- stage 0: add tests
+- stage 1: semantic refactoring
+- stage 2: applying solid

 ## Installation